Dylbill-Iroh/Skyrim-ConsoleLogViewer/README.md

 # What does it do?

 An SKSE plugin that allows you to view log files in the console menu.
+Official Nexus Mods page.
 [Console Log Viewer](https://www.nexusmods.com/skyrimspecialedition/mods/144291)

 # CommonLibSSE NG

 Because this uses [CommonLibSSE NG](https://github.com/CharmedBaryon/CommonLibSSE-NG), it supports Skyrim SE, AE, GOG, and VR.